KDlamini/hyperiondev-cr-test/Section A/Option 3: Ruby Task/Review.md

 #### Typos
 > On `line 11`, the variable `reversd` is misspelled.
 This is conflicting with how the variable is spelled `reversed` everywhere else on the algorithm.

-This results in an `Undefied variable` error due to `reversed` variable being undeclared, and an `Unused variable` warning due to `reversd` being declared but never used.
+This results in a [NameError](https://www.thoughtco.com/nameerror-undefined-local-variable-2907927#:~:text=Why%20You're%20Getting%20This,intended%20to%20enter%20a%20string.) due to the undefined `reversed` variable that is used but not declared, and an `unused variable` warning due to `reversd` being declared but never used.

 <br>